Wilf-G/Lil-Wedwith/README.md

 Development phase:
 - So far during the development phase I have created different functions in the python application to allow for a log in system in order to access the menu page where employees' usernames and passwords can be added when more employees are able to use it.
 Additionally, a menu page has been created allowing for the user to select what they want to do being check the stock, output a receipt, add a new order and also view existing orders.
 - We opted to use an SQLlite3 database, due to it's easy integration with the rest of our system.
-This database was modified automatically
+This database was modified automatically through python with the flask module, which takes inputs from our javascript.